How to do Disneyland, Disneyland California Adventure

 Plan for the things you want to experience, not the entire park

 “I want to get on everything!”
-Usually when I hear this people are referring to riding the major attractions at the parks.
+Usually when I hear these people are referring to riding the major attractions at the parks.
 Then you have the people that want to do every single attraction.
-Disney has attractions most have never heard of because we’re so use to hearing about the major ones.
-Instead of focus being on doing everything, experience things that bring you joy.
+Disney has attractions most have never heard of because we’re so used to hearing about the major ones.
+Instead of the focus being on doing everything, experience things that bring you joy.
 Make a list of everything you want to see, do, and eat.
 Make this trip memorable and tackle the rest on your next visit.

 - Main Street, USA at DL and Buena Vista Street at DCA remain open an hour after the parks close.
 Instead of carrying gifts all day do your shopping the final hour.

 - Eat and drink at Downtown Disney, just hop on the Monorail in Tomorrowland

 - Split the day.
 Since re-entry is allowed to arrive well before the parks open, take a midday nap in your car or hotel room, then go back until closing.

 - Start collecting your free celebration buttons as soon as getting inside the parks.

 - Take pins to trade and locking backs to keep them secure, but do your research in pin trading if you’re starting a collection.